What is Meta-Analysis? A Statistical Superpower in Research

 Effect Size

-Effect size tells us how strong the impact of something is (like a treatment or intervention).
+Effect size tells us how strong the impact of something is (like a treatment or intervention)part of the definition of meta analysis..
 It’s the main number meta-analysis combines across studies.

 Common types: